TusharDahibhate/HW1-DevOps/README.md

 1. You can use the IP address to ssh into the instance that was just spawned.
 2. Access to the instance will depend upon the type of image that you are using.
 3. Depending on the AMI, the username will change.
-  a.
-For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user.
+  - For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user.
-  b.
-For a Centos AMI, the user name is centos.
+  - For a Centos AMI, the user name is centos.
-  c.
-For a Debian AMI, the user name is admin or root.
+  - For a Debian AMI, the user name is admin or root.
-  d.
-For a Fedora AMI, the user name is ec2-user or fedora.
+  - For a Fedora AMI, the user name is ec2-user or fedora.
-  e.
-For a RHEL AMI, the user name is ec2-user or root.
+  - For a RHEL AMI, the user name is ec2-user or root.
-  f.
-For a SUSE AMI, the user name is ec2-user or root.
+  - For a SUSE AMI, the user name is ec2-user or root.
-  g.
-For an Ubuntu AMI, the user name is ubuntu.
+  - For an Ubuntu AMI, the user name is ubuntu.

 Following is the example of accessing ubuntu instance
 ```bash